 While the claims administrator is reviewing the request, a 72-hour emergency supply of medication may be dispensed to you if your physician or pharmacist determines that it is appropriate and medically necessary.
-You may have to pay the applicable co-payment shown in SUMMARY OF BENEFITS: PRESCRIPTION DRUG BENEFITS: PRESCRIPTION DRUG CO-PAYMENTS for the 72-hour supply of your drug.
-If the plan approves the request for the drug after you have received a 72-hour supply, you will receive the remainder of the 30-day supply of the drug with no additional co-payment.
+You may have to pay the applicable coinsurance shown in SUMMARY OF BENEFITS: PRESCRIPTION DRUG BENEFITS: PRESCRIPTION DRUG COINSURANCE for the 72-hour supply of your drug.
+If the plan approves the request for the drug after you have received a 72-hour supply, you will receive the remainder of the 30-day supply of the drug with no additional coinsurance.

-If you have any questions regarding whether a drug in on our prescription drug formulary, or requires prior authorization, please call us at 1-800-803-2523 the section entitled GRIEVANCE PROCEDURES.
+If you have any questions regarding whether a drug in on our prescription drug formulary, or requires prior authorization, please call us at 1-800-803-2523 may file a grievance with us by following the procedures described in the section entitled GRIEVANCE PROCEDURES.